-Any member may resign from National DSA by submitting an email or letter of resignation to the National Director of National DSA.
-Any member may resign from the Local Chapter and become an at-large member of National DSA by sending an email or letter of resignation to both the Data Custodian of the Local Chapter and the National Director.
-Furthermore, if a member in good standing is found to be consistently engaging in undemocratic, disruptive behavior, if they are found to have violated the Local Chapter’s Code of Conduct, or if they are found to be under the discipline of any self-defined democratic centralist organization, the Local Chapter may vote to suspend (as defined in the Code of Conduct) or expel them from the Local Chapter.
-In order for such a finding to be made, another DSA member must formally proffer written charges against the member in question to the Local Chapter Coordinating Committee, which shall set the date of a Local Chapter meeting for deliberations on the charges.
-The member in question must receive a copy of the written charges and notice of the meeting a minimum of two weeks before that meeting takes place, as well as an opportunity to speak before members prior to a determining vote.
-Suspension or expulsion of a member shall require a two-thirds vote at this Meeting.
-A suspended or expelled member may appeal to the National Political Committee of DSA.
+Any Member may resign from National DSA by submitting an email or letter of resignation to the National Director of National DSA.
+Any Member may resign from the Local Chapter and become an at-large Member of National DSA by sending an email or letter of resignation to the Secretary-Treasurer of the Local Chapter and the National Director.
+Furthermore, if a Member is found by the chapter’s Human Grievance Officers (HGOs) to be consistently engaging in undemocratic, disruptive behavior, if they are found to have violated the Local Chapter’s Code of Conduct, or if they are found to be under the discipline of any, the Local Chapter may vote to suspend (as defined in the Code of Conduct) or expel them from the Local Chapter.
+In order for such a finding to be made, another Member must formally proffer a written report against the Member in question to the Local Chapter’s HGOs, which shall set the date of a Local Chapter meeting for deliberations on the report.
+The Member in question must receive a copy of the written report and notice of the meeting a minimum of two weeks before that meeting takes place, as well as an opportunity to speak before Members prior to a determining vote.
+Suspension or expulsion of a Member shall require a majority vote at this Meeting.
+A suspended, expelled Member or designee may appeal to the National Political Committee of DSA.

 Section 3.
 Voluntary Donations.

-As mandated by the national Bylaws, the Local Chapter may establish a Local Chapter pledge system of voluntary donations for its members.
-The payment or nonpayment of a Local Chapter donation may not deny membership or the privileges or the powers of membership to any individual that is in good standing of National DSA, including voting or for holding Local Chapter office.
+As mandated by the national Bylaws, the Local Chapter may establish a system of voluntary donations for the general public.
+The payment or nonpayment of a Local Chapter donation may not deny Membership or the privileges or the powers of Membership to any individual who remains in good standing with the Local Chapter, including voting or for holding Local Chapter office.
 Members may not face retaliatory action for the nonpayment of donations or preferential treatment for paying local donations (see the Code of Conduct).
 Donations shall be kept anonymous to the greatest practical extent.

-The Local Chapter will hold a minimum of one General Meeting annually, at a date, time, and location agreed upon by the Coordinating Committee within 2 months of the anniversary of the prior General Meeting.
-At least fourteen (14) days before the General Meeting, all members of the Local Chapter will be sent notice of the meeting along with a proposed agenda.
+The Local Chapter will hold a minimum of one Annual Meeting annually, at a date, time, and location agreed upon by the Coordinating Committee within 2 months of the anniversary of the prior Annual Meeting.
+At least thirty (30) days before the Annual Meeting, all Members of the Local Chapter will be sent notice of the meeting along with a proposed agenda.
 Notice may be sent by electronic means, but individuals who have not provided an email address or other means of electronic communication must be sent a paper copy.
-The General Meeting will elect chapter officers, receive reports of the activities of the chapter, set the political direction and policies of the chapter and its programming for the coming year, and may adopt an annual budget.
-The General Meeting shall be considered the “Annual Meeting” where local or state law may require such and may coincide with a Regular Meeting.
+The Annual Meeting will elect chapter Officers, receive reports of the activities of the chapter, may set the political direction and policies of the chapter and its programming for the coming year, and may adopt an annual budget.
+The Annual Meeting shall be considered the “Annual Meeting” where local or state law may require such and may coincide with a Regular General Meeting.

-The Local Chapter Coordinating Committee or 10 percent of the membership may call a Special Meeting of the Local Chapter on at least seven days’ notice when an urgent and important matter requires deliberation.
+The Local Chapter Coordinating Committee or an equal number of Members with the Local Chapter plus 1 Member may call a Special Meeting of the Local Chapter on at least seven days’ notice when an urgent and important matter requires deliberation.
 No matters other than those listed in the meeting notice may be brought to or raised from the floor at a Special Meeting.

-A quorum of 10% of the members or 80% of the average attendance of the last three Meetings, whichever is higher, (but not fewer than six persons) is required for General, Regular, or Special Meetings (each, when they meet quorum, is a Meeting) to transact business.
-Should a meeting fail to meet quorum in two consecutive occasions, the Coordinating Committee shall be permitted to modify this formulation, subject to a majority vote of the members present at the next planned Regular Meeting.
+A quorum is reached by having as many Members with the Local Chapter in attendance as elected Coordinating Committee Officers, plus the addition of 1 Member.
+For example, if 5 elected Coordinating Committee Officers are in attendance, 6 Members would also need to attend to reach quorum.
+Quorum is required for Annual, Regular General, and Special Meetings (each, when they meet quorum, is a Meeting) to transact business.
+Should a meeting fail to meet quorum on two consecutive occasions, the Coordinating Committee shall be permitted to modify this formulation, subject to a majority vote of the Members present at the next planned Regular General Meeting.

-A Member in good standing (Proxy) who is present at a Meeting may hold up to two signed proxy cards from other non-present Members in good standing.
+Any Member who requests an accessibility accommodation and is not present at a Meeting may request the use of a Proxy vote.
+A Member (Proxy) who is present at a Meeting may hold up to two signed proxy cards from other non-present Members.
 The Proxy must vote in line with each non-present Member’s directions as written on their proxy card.
-Any member who requests an accessibility accommodation and is not present at a Meeting shall not be counted toward the two proxy-vote limit.
-Despite being deemed present by attending electronically, non-physically present members may avail themselves of proxies for purposes of voting by secret ballot.
+In the case of a secret ballot, and despite being deemed present by attending electronically, non-physically present Members may use proxies for purposes of voting.

 All voting thresholds for a passing vote shall be the same as if the vote were held at an in-person meeting.
 Votes to abstain will count toward the quorum.
 A vote can become binding before the close of the 48-hour voting period if the number of votes in favor or against has surpassed the threshold that would be required if all eligible votes were cast.